HttpLogBrowser - Features

 - Ability to analyze IIS HTTP logs including HTTP logs from Azure web applications.

-- Ability to analyze Apache access logs in common log format or in combined log format.
+- Ability to analyze Apache/Nginx access logs in common log format or in combined log format.

 - It’s possible to load either selected log files or all log files from a folder.

 - A number of days to analyze can be specified to only load the latest log rows.